smscully/cfn-multi-az-vpc/README.md

 ## Getting Started

 ### Dependencies
-The template may be deployed using the AWS Console or the AWS CLI.For AWS CLI installation instructions, [click here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+The template may be deployed using the AWS Console or the AWS CLI.
+For AWS CLI installation instructions, [click here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### Installation
 To install the script, either clone the [cfn-multi-az-vpc](.) repo or download the files to the local host.